getify/foi-lang/formalization-work/Foi-Specification.md

 A Foi program is described as evaluation against an abstract machine.
 The machine is built from a small number of structures:

-A **value** is anything a Foi expression evaluates to: a primitive, a Record, a Tuple, a function, a monadic value, a sentinel like `Done@...`, or a suspended computation.
+A **value** is anything a Foi expression evaluates to.
+The value categories are:

+- **Primitives:** `empty`, booleans (`true`, `false`), numbers (integers and floats), strings.
+- **Records** and **Tuples**: the two forms of composite value (§1).
+- **Functions:** first-class function values, including anonymous forms.
+- **Namespace instances:** values constructed via a namespace's `@`-marked constructor, carrying that namespace as their identity for hook dispatch (§3.10.9).
+Includes stdlib monadic instances (`Id`, `Maybe`, `Left`, `Right`, `Either`, `Promise`, `IO`, `Channel`, `PushStream`, `PullStream`), iterator instances (`Iter`), and user-declared namespace instances.
+- **Effect kinds:** `Effect.`-prefixed names declared via `deft` (§6.1).
+An effect kind is a namespace-shaped value that participates in perform-site dispatch (§6.2) and handler-scope narrowing (§6.3.1).
+- **Perform-event objects:** the value bound to a handler arm's head parameter (`eff` in `Effect.Ask ~<* (eff:: comp) { .. }`), carrying the performed effect's kind and payload (§6.3.2).
+- **Sentinels:** `Done@` (§6.4) and other marker-application values whose behavior arises at consumer sites that inspect for them.
+- **Suspended computations, userland-visible:** `Lazy@`-produced thunks (§2.2), carrying deferred evaluation of an expression with a scope-locality discipline.
+Thunks flow through record fields, tuple slots, closure captures, and call arguments like any other value; they resolve at end-of-section per §2.2.5.
+- **Suspended computations, internal:** the intermediate representations used by generator reification (§6.6) and effect handling (§6.1).
+Not directly surfaced as userland values.

 Values are immutable at the language level; the only mutability in Foi is reassignment of the binding slots that hold values.

 A **slot** is a mutable cell holding a value.
 Slots exist so that reassignment (`:=`) has somewhere to write.
 Each binding introduces a slot.

+**Slot sharing.** Slots are per-binding, not per-value.
+Two names bound to the same value hold two distinct slots; mutating one does not affect the other.
+Closures capture slots, not values: a nested function that references an outer binding shares the slot with the outer scope, which is how `:over`-declared closure mutation (§3) makes an outer-scope reassignment visible to the closure and vice versa.
+Destructure-into-name (§2.13) introduces fresh slots holding copies of the extracted values; the destructure source's slots are not shared.

 A **frame** is a mapping from names to slots, plus a link to a parent frame.
 Frames form a chain along the lexical scope hierarchy.
-Looking up a name walks the chain from innermost frame outward until the name resolves; if no frame holds the name, the program is ill-formed.
+Looking up a name (Syntactic-Grammar `IdentifierRef`) walks the chain from innermost frame outward until the name resolves; if no frame holds the name, the program is ill-formed.

+**Frame-creating constructs.** A fresh frame is created on entry to: a function call body, a block-defs clause's block body (via `::`), a match-arm consequent block, a guard-consequent block, an effect-handler-arm block body, and a comprehension iteration body.
+Nested blocks under any of the above create nested frames.
+Bare-expression positions and function-body statements not enclosed by a nested block do not create frames on their own; they evaluate in the enclosing frame.

 An **environment** at a point in execution is the current innermost frame; via its parent links it implicitly references the full chain.
 Every expression evaluates in some environment.

+A **call stack** is a stack of **call frames**, one per active function invocation.
+Each call frame carries: an environment (per above), the function being executed, the arguments bound at call entry, and a link to the caller's call frame.
+A function call pushes a new call frame; a function return pops it.
+Universal proper tail calls (§3.4) is the discipline under which a call at a tail position replaces the current call frame rather than pushing a new one.

+A **handler chain** is a chain of **handler-scope frames**, one per active effect-handler scope established by a `~<*` invocation (§6.3).
+Each handler-scope frame carries: a caught-set (the effect-kind narrowing per §6.3.1), an arm dispatch table (per §6.3.2), the call frame in which the `~<*` was invoked, and a link to the next outer handler-scope frame.
+Entering a `~<*` scope pushes a handler-scope frame; exiting -- whether by natural completion, by an arm returning `Done@` (§6.4.1), or by an uncaught effect propagating past -- pops it.
+When a perform site executes (§6.2), the runtime walks the handler chain from innermost outward looking for the first handler-scope frame whose caught-set includes the performed effect's kind (§6.1.2); this walk is orthogonal to but temporally interleaved with the call stack.

 ### §0.2 Notation